Cole-Dylewski/alpaca-databricks-market-data-poc/README.md

      - Install packages from `requirements.txt` in your Databricks cluster
      - Note: PySpark and Delta Lake are typically pre-installed in Databricks

-3. **Configure data sources (optional):**
+3. **Data source configuration:**
-   - By default, the project uses Yahoo Finance which requires no API keys
+   - The project uses Yahoo Finance by default, which requires no API keys
-   - To use Alpaca or other premium sources, set API credentials as environment variables or notebook parameters
-   - See `src/config.py` for data source configuration options
+   - See `src/config.py` for rate limiting and retry configuration options

 4. **Run notebooks in order:**
    1. `00_setup.py` - Environment setup (run once)